This document describes the changes in Toast API releases.

 A new enumerated value has been added to the source

-value of the orders API Order
+value of the orders API Order object.
+The new value is

-which represents the Toast TakeOut app.
+Toast Pickup App which represents the Toast Takeout app.

-value has been corrected to
+Additionally, the OPT value has been corrected to

 The following list describes the new rules for pausing and stopping webhook subscriptions that are experiencing errors: